Pickett's Charge: Infantry assault

 Two gaps opened up in the Union line: the commander of the 71st Pennsylvania ordered his men to retreat when the Confederates came too close to the Angle; south of the copse of trees, the men of the 59th New York (Hall's brigade) inexplicably bolted for the rear.
 In the latter case, this left Captain Andrew Cowan and his 1st New York Independent Artillery Battery to face the oncoming infantry.
 Assisted personally by artillery chief Henry Hunt, Cowan ordered five guns to fire double canister simultaneously.
 The entire Confederate line to his front disappeared.
 The gap vacated by most of the 71st Pennsylvania, however, was more serious, leaving only a handful of the 71st, 268 men of the 69th Pennsylvania, and Cushing's two 3-inch rifled guns to receive the 2,500 to 3,000 men of Garnett's and Armistead's brigades as they began to cross the stone fence.
 The Irishmen of the 69th Pennsylvania resisted fiercely in a melee of rifle fire, bayonets, and fists.
 Webb, mortified that the 71st had retreated, brought the 72nd Pennsylvania (a Zouave regiment) forward.
 Initially, the regiment was hesitant to attack, this being due to the regiment not recognizing Webb as brigadier general (he had recently been promoted.)
 However, the 72nd moved forward after realizing their error, helping to plug the gap in the line.
 During the fight, Lt.
 Cushing was killed as he shouted to his men, three bullets striking him, the third in his mouth.
-The Confederates seized his two guns and turned them to face the Union troops, but they had no ammunition to fire.
+The Confederates seized his two guns and turned them to face the Union troops (to no avail, as the armaments lacked ammunition).
+At this point, Union soldiers arrived and successfully charged into the breach.

-As more Union reinforcements arrived and charged into the breach, the position became untenable and the Confederates began to slip away individually, with no senior officers remaining to call a formal retreat.
+The advancing Northerners overwhelmed the Confederate forces; the rebel advance then collapsed in turn.
+Given that Union forces had killed each senior Confederate officer commanding the forward-most units, no man had the authority to command the Southern forces to fall back in an orderly manner.
+This resulted in a disorganized retreat.
+As they left the battlefield, several Union officers on horseback picked up fallen Confederate battle flags and rode back and forth across the lines, dragging the flags behind them on the ground to taunt the retreating southerners.

 The infantry assault lasted less than an hour.
 The supporting attack by Wilcox and Lang on Pickett's right was never a factor; they did not approach the Union line until after Pickett was defeated, and their advance was quickly broken up by McGilvery's guns and by the Vermont Brigade.